APSCatx/club/Operations/MatchDirector_Procedure.md

 ## Conclusion
 Following this SOP will help maintain the high standards of safety, fairness, and enjoyment for which the Austin Practical Shooting Club is known.
 Match Directors play a critical role in achieving these standards and are appreciated for their dedication and adherence to these procedures.

+The Match Director should work in coordination with the Range Master (whether as separate individuals or a single person fulfilling both roles) to ensure all safety protocols in the Range Master Procedure document at [Range Master Procedure](Operations/RangeMaster_Procedure.md) are followed.